cee-studio/cs50-mistakes/README.md

 # Mistakes of CS50 C psets

 These are collections of mistakes made by CS50x students in their C psets.
-The first category is for the mistakes that causes memory errors (e.g., segmentation faults) and memory leaks.
+The first category is for the mistakes that cause memory errors (e.g., segmentation faults) and memory leaks.
 The second category is for the mistakes that do not cause memory errors but produce incorrect results.